my-language-skills/pressbooks-metadata-isced/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
-With this plugin you can choose in Pb settings the type of select you want to see the book info.
+This plugin is an add on plugin used to extend the educational vocabulary 'isced-field' property from the All In One Metadata Plugin'.
 You can choose between **LANGUAGES**, **BROAD FIELDS**, **NARROW FIELDS**, **DETAILED FIELDS**.
 If you choose languages then a select with 30 languages will be displayed, if you choose Broad fields the first column of **ISCED FIELD** will be displayed, if you choose narrow fields the second column of **ISCED FIELD** will be displayed, and finally if you select detailed fields the third column of **ISCED FIELD** will be displayed.
 We use boilerplate 3.0 version to create this plugin.

 This is the link to see **ISCED FIELDS**, [ISCED](http://alliance4universities.eu/wp-content/uploads/2017/03/ISCED-2013-Fields-of-education.pdf).